 Tips for Finding a Financial Advisor

-• While AUM can be a good indicator of trust with a potential financial advisor, it’s not everything.
+- While AUM can be a good indicator of trust with a potential financial advisor, it’s not everything.
 There are a number of items to look through when trying to find a financial advisor.
 Luckily, finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/filadendron, ©iStock.com/Wavebreakmedia, ©iStock.com/kate_sept2004